bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Cloudy
+- Clear
-- 96% humidity
+- 92% humidity
-- 4 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 37% cloud cover
 - 60 AQI 🟨
-- 0.08 inches of rain expected in the next 72 hours
+- 0.05 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>